 - Historic attractions – Historic Environment Scotland

 - Landscapes and historic attractions – National Trust for Scotland

 Frequently Asked Questions

-Prices vary wildly with top-tier attractions like Edinburgh Castle costing around £18 per adult ticket and national museums and galleries with no entrance fee.
+Prices vary wildly with top-tier attractions like Edinburgh Castle costing around £18 per adult ticket.
+National museums and galleries generally have no admission cost.
 The majority of city paid attraction ticket prices are between £7 and £15 per adult.

 Examples for eating out are: Scottish fried breakfast – pub chain e.g. Wetherspoons £8-£10.
 Ham sandwich with trimmings – pub chain e.g. Wetherspoons £5-£7.
 Fish & chips – pub chain e.g. Wetherspoons £7-£12.

 Spirit of Scotland Rover – Unlimited rail travel throughout Scotland for either four or eight days.